Recommended Reading

 All Content

-Justin Sherman is a nonresident fellow at the Atlantic Council’s Cyber Statecraft Initiative, where his work focuses on internet geopolitics, governance, and security as well as Russian and Indian technology policy and strategy.
-He is also the founder and CEO of Global Cyber Strategies, a Washington, DC-based research and advisory firm; and a senior fellow at Duke University’s Sanford School of Public Policy, where he leads its data brokerage research project and lectures on cybersecurity, privacy, and technology policy.
+Justin Sherman is a nonresident fellow with the Cyber Statecraft Initiative, part of the Atlantic Council Tech Programs, where his work focuses on internet geopolitics, governance, and security as well as Russian and Indian technology policy and strategy.
+He is also the founder and chief executive officer of Global Cyber Strategies, a Washington-based research and advisory firm, and a senior fellow at Duke University’s Sanford School of Public Policy, where he leads its data brokerage research project and lectures on cybersecurity, privacy, and technology policy.

-Prior to his current positions, he spent time at New America, the National Security Agency’s Laboratory for Analytic Sciences, and the Tech, Law, & Security Program at American University Washington College of Law, among others.
-He was a fellow at Duke Law School’s Center on Law & Technology and a fellow at Stanford University’s US-Russia Forum, where he participated in Track II dialogues with Russian counterparts on international security issues.
-He co-founded Ethical Tech at Duke University and previously wrote a WIRED op-ed column on technology and geopolitics.
+Prior to his current positions, he spent time at New America, the National Security Agency’s Laboratory for Analytic Sciences, and the Tech, Law, & Security Program at American University’s Washington College of Law, among others.
+He was a fellow at Duke Law School’s Center on Law & Technology and a fellow at Stanford University’s US-Russia Forum, where he participated in track two dialogues with Russian counterparts on international security issues.
+He co-founded Ethical Tech at Duke University and previously wrote a WIRED column on technology and geopolitics.